arnavparekar/TravelShield-Web/README.md

 Our mission is clear: revolutionize legal aid through advanced AI models that analyze legal cases, predict arguments, and provide document summaries.
 By leveraging IBM Watsonx AI , we aim to offer personalized legal insights, helping users navigate complex cases with confidence.
 Whether you're an individual seeking legal guidance or a lawyer building your next case strategy, Justice.AI equips you with the tools to achieve your goals.

-Built with scalability and ease of use in mind, Justice.AI’s intuitive portal provides a seamless experience for accessing case summaries, predicting arguments, and conducting legal research.
+Built with scalability and ease of use in mind, TravelShield’s intuitive portal provides a seamless experience for accessing case summaries, predicting arguments, and conducting legal research.
 As the legal landscape evolves, our platform grows alongside it, ensuring cutting-edge legal technology is always within reach.
 Our commitment to accessibility and accuracy is driving the future of legal services, aligning with our broader vision of making justice more attainable for all.
 Join us in transforming the legal world with AI-powered solutions that make a real difference.

 - Arnav - [Arnav Parekar](https://linkedin.com/in/arnav-parekar-b55786287/)
 - Aditi - [Aditi Agale](https://www.linkedin.com/in/aditi-agale-981372289/)